 Logistics for the Looe to Polperro coastal walk

-- How to get there: Looe and Polperro are located in east Cornwall.
+- How to get there: Looe and Polperro are located on the coast in East Cornwall.
 Trains run form Liskard to Looe.
 Liskard is on the main line for Great Western Railway.
 Bus number 481 runs between Polperro and Looe.
+You can check out the bus times here.

 - Elevation: Highest point is about 74m.
 With the ups and downs, elevation gain is roughly 218m.

-- Difficulty: Easy with a few short but challenging hills.
+- Difficulty: The walk between Looe and Polperro is mostly easy with a few short but challenging hills.

 - Terrain: Grass, dirt trail, rocks, slates of rock.